awgrover/xod_lib/NODES.md

 > **COUNT : number**

 # awg/hardware/digital-input
-Reads analog signal value from board ADC port
+Reads analog signal value from board ADC port.
+Can set input-pullup.
 ## Inputs
 > **PORT : number**
 > Number of a board ADC port to read from